 When it comes to cooling your GPU, usually the regular way to go is with an air cooler.
-There are a few exceptions with GPUs that come with liquid cooling, but air is oftentimes the way to go.
+There are a few exceptions with GPUs that come with liquid cooling, but air cooling is oftentimes utilized.
 But what if your GPU is running hot?
 Well, you need something like the best AIO GPU cooler.

 Wait, let’s back that up for a moment.
 AIO coolers are usually reserved for CPUs, so why would you use a GPU AIO water cooler?
 Well, some GPUs are known to run hot, which does somewhat decrease the durability of the components on the GPU itself.
 This is especially true if you’ve got a case with subpar airflow, as not enough cold air will reach the GPU.